 Mercury's Treads: Excellent boots for any situation.
 The tenacity from these and Tenacious help you enormously as a melee character, and the MR allows you to survive mage dominated mid game.
 Always a good pick if you're not building Zephyr.

 Ninja Tabi: Good against strong early game AD champions.
 I almost always sell it for a Merc Treads later in the game.

 philosopher's stone Philosopher's Stone: A good item for when you are loosing your lane hard and being zoned from CS.
 The regen lets you stay in lane longer and the bonus income will help you get back in the game.

-Doran's Shield: Excellent buy for countering strong early game AD opponents.
+Doran's Shield: This used to be an excellent buy for stopping early aggression, but the recent nerfs and changes to defensive masteries remove its potential as a viable option.
 The bonus health works great against no sustain characters like Darius and Riven, for each Frenzy bite will do even more damage.

 Zephyr: This is hands down the best S3 replacement for Ionic Spark.
 Although it does not have as strong of a synergy, the bonus movement speed and tenacity allow you to keep up with your opponents and thus land more Thunder Claws hits.
 As the new primary Volibear attack speed item, I highly advise picking it up in every game.
 The movement speed boost also allows me to save tier 2 boots until much later in the game.

 Blade of the Ruined King: When your opponent's are stacking health, use this as a substitute for Zephyr Your target shifts from carries to tanks when you build BOTRK, so you must prioritize the high health champions attacking your own carries.
 Build two Daggers early and then chose between Zephyr and Blade of the Ruined King depending on how the game is going.